microservices-api/kubernetes-microprofile-lab/README.md

 # Before you begin

 You'll need a few different artifacts to this lab.
 It is highly recommended to run the lab on the same VM you installed your OKD cluster on as it should have all the necessary tools already installed.
-Otherwise make sure you have have the following packages installed:
+Otherwise, make sure you have have the following packages installed:

 ```console
 $ git --help